percona/pbm-docs/docs/install/configure-authentication.md

 ## Set the MongoDB connection URI for `pbm-agent`

-<i info>:material-information: Info:</i> Execute this step needs on each node where `pbm-agent` is installed.
+<i info>:material-information: Info: Execute this step needs on each node where `pbm-agent` is installed. </i>

 A **pbm-agent** process connects to its localhost `mongod` node with a standalone type of connection.